Do electricians need business insurance?

 Umbrella insurance: Electricians can get umbrella insurance from around $65/month.
 The price of umbrella insurance mainly depends on the amount of coverage you need to buy.

-Surety bonds: Electricians can get surety bonds from around $5/month.
+Surety bonds: Electricians can get surety bonds starting around $5/month.
 The cost depends on the size of the bond you purchase.

 These figures can give a starting idea of what insurance coverage might cost.
 And remember– it all depends on the size of your operation and how much risk you face.